alreich/abstract_algebra/docs/api.rst

     :undoc-members:
     :show-inheritance:

-..
-SingleElementSetAlgebra
-.. -----------------------
-..
-..
-This is the top-level class for all algebras that have a single set of elements and a single binary operation (Magma, Semigroup, Monoid, Group).
-NOT INTENDED TO BE INSTANTIATED.
-..
-.. .. autoclass:: finite_algebras.SingleElementSetAlgebra
-..     :members:
-..     :inherited-members:
-..     :undoc-members:
-..     :show-inheritance:

 Magma
 -----

+A Magma is a set of elements with a closed, binary operation.

 .. autoclass:: finite_algebras.Magma
     :members: